 VA will be able to identify internal and external providers who pose a potential risk to VA patients due to concerns of patient safety, as well as external providers who may be erroneously or abusively billing VA for healthcare services provided.
-Based on results of independent reviews, VA will take action as appropriate, to include suspension, separation, dismissal, pre-payment and post-payment reviews, termination of contractual agreements, or referral to the OIG in cases where criminal activity is suspected.
+Based on results of independent reviews, VA will take action as appropriate, to include suspension, separation, dismissal, pre-payment and post-payment reviews, termination of contractual agreements, removal from networks, or referral to the OIG in cases where criminal activity is suspected.

-Based on the cost benefit analysis included as Attachment 1, total costs for the matching program are estimated to be \$510,180 and total monetary benefits for the matching program are estimated to be \$447,300 for the 18-month period of the Agreement.
-However, the matching program does not involve avoiding or recovering improper payments; the \$447,300 benefit is the amount VA estimates it would cost to use contractors to perform a provider screening process similar to the APS process CMS uses which generates the adverse enrollment actions reflected in PECOS (which costs CMS more than \$76 million over a five-year period).
-Not all anticipated benefits to VA are quantifiable, because some of the adverse actions that VA will take against VA providers as a result of this matching program will concern patient safety issues, which are a moral and ethical imperative, and therefore cannot be estimated in monetary terms.
+Based on the cost benefit analysis included as Attachment 1, total costs for the matching program are estimated to be \$360,044 and total monetary benefits for the matching program are estimated to be \$17M in cost savings (costs avoided) for the 18-month period of the Agreement.
+The matching program does not involve avoiding or recovering improper payments; \$17.4M is the amount VA estimates it would cost to use contractors to perform a provider screening process similar to the APS process CMS uses which generates the adverse enrollment actions reflected in PECOS (which costs CMS more than \$232.3 million over a five-year period, to screen four times as many providers as VA needs to screen). \$17.4 million is approximately \$17 million more than the \$360,044 cost of conducting this matching program.
+In addition, not all anticipated benefits to VA are quantifiable, because some of the adverse actions that VA will take against VA providers as a result of this matching program will concern patient safety issues, which are a moral and ethical imperative, and therefore cannot be estimated in monetary terms.
 See Attachment 1.